Capm96/Blog/content/blog/astrology.md

 From an astrology [website](https://cafeastrology.com/venus.html): "Venus rules our sentiments, what we value, and the pleasure we take in life.
 Grace, charm, and beauty are all ruled by Venus.
 Through Venus, we learn about our tastes, pleasures, artistic inclinations, and what makes us happy."

-The words "Grace, charm, and beauty" get me… Let me tell you a little bit about Venus, the planet.
+The words "Grace, charm, and beauty" get me… Let's visit Venus.

-Despite it being only the second closest planet to the Sun, Venus is the hottest planet in the Solar System by far.
+Although it is the second closest planet to the Sun, Venus is the hottest planet in the Solar System by far.
 The temperatures at the surface there reach 462 °C, or 863 °F - hot enough to melt lead.

 Our hypothesis says that when the sun was younger and cooler, Venus might have had a mild temperature and even liquid water on its surface.
 As the sun aged and got warmer, Venus' water began evaporating, leaving a vast amount of water vapor in the atmosphere, which trapped heat in the planet and warmed it even further.
 This led to a runaway greenhouse gas effect because the planet got so hot that the carbon dioxide in the oceans was dissolved away and carried to the atmosphere.
 It got so hot that the carbon dioxide in rocks and other terrestrial surfaces got baked away into the atmosphere as well. **[9]**